 Walid A. Afifi (PhD, University of Arizona) is a Professor in the Department of Communication and Director of the Center for Middle East Studies at the University of California, Santa Barbara (UCSB).
 He is an author on over 75 articles, chapters, and books, served as Chair of the Department of Communication Studies at the University of Iowa (2013-2016), served as Chair (2016-2018) of national Task Force on academic-community collaboration with members of oppressed communities, and is a leading voice in the Communication discipline to create more inclusive spaces.
 His program of research revolves around uncertainty and information-management decisions and has led to the development and refinement of the Theory of Motivated Information Management.
 That work has increasingly focused on immigrant communities and/or communities experiencing trauma.
 He was recently elected as a Fellow of the International Communication Association (the first Palestinian so honored) and recognized by UCSB for “extraordinary commitment to the general growth and development of students and the quality of student life.”
 He is a proud father to two daughters.

-More info on CARE: Center for Culture-Centered Approach to Research and Evaluation & Facebook : https://www.facebook.com/CAREMassey
+More info on our Facebook page : https://www.facebook.com/CAREMassey